infinityos-dev/InfinityOS-Old/README.md

-# HexOS
+# InfinityOS

 >[!IMPORTANT]
->HexOS is still in very early development and is currently not ready for normal usage.
+>InfinityOS is still in very early development and is currently not ready for normal usage.

-HexOS is a lightweight easy to use operating made to limit e-waste.
+HInfinityOS is a lightweight easy to use operating made to limit e-waste.

 ## Dependencies
 | Name       | Usage            |